ericcombiolab/dynDeepDRIM/readme.md

 * -TF_num: To generate representation for this number of TFs.
 Should be a integer that equal or samller than the number of TFs in the pairs_for_predict_file.
 * -n_timepoints: The number of time points in time-course dataset.

+Example output:
++ x file: The representation of genes' expression file, use as the input of the model.
++ y file: The label for the corresponding pairs.
++ z file: Indicate the gene name for each pair.

 ### Step2: Train and test the model
 #### Python script: dynDeepDRIM_TF_gene.py
 Example of the command line: